Web-based Workflow Editor

 The following controls are displayed in the header of the Workflows page:

 Navigates you back to the Workflows administration page.
-Use this link to view all of the workflows in YouTrack, including MPS-based workflows.
+Use this link to view all the workflows in YouTrack, including MPS-based workflows.

 Displays the name that is assigned to the current workflow.

 Opens the Edit Workflow dialog.
 Here, you can change the workflow name and title.

 Deletes the currently selected workflow, following a confirmation of this action.
 For more information, see Delete Workflows and Rules.

 The list contains all the default workflows and the custom workflows that your organization has added to YouTrack.
 The workflow API modules are also shown in the sidebar and are read only.

 The following controls are displayed at the top of the sidebar:

 Lets you filter the list to show workflows and modules that match the substring in the input field.

 Hides the list of workflows and rules in the sidebar.
 Use this control to view the workflow editor in the full width of the page.

 Workflows for which you have write access include the following controls in the workflow list: